arya2/digitalemerald/README.md

-#Rocket Roster
+##Rocket Roster

-An Angular app to organize course registration.
+An Angular app to organize course registration using the Open Data API from Waterloo University.

-##Features
+###Features

 * View course directory
 * Purchase courses
 * Add courses to schedule